 Whether you’ve just graduated from college or you’ve been making payments for years, your student loan debt can seem endless.
 When you take out a federal student loan, the Standard Repayment Plan is 10 years.
-This might be in line for some people, but not for everyone.
+But, the average student borrower takes 20 years to pay off their loans, according to the Education Data Initiative.

 And not all loans are treated equally.
 Your major, amount borrowed, loan type, and chosen career path can all influence how much you could end up paying back.
 But before you panic, know that there are steps you can take to help reduce your student loan debt.